 - Set the colander aside to let the acorns air-dry, or simply dry them by hand with a dish towel.

 - Remove the shells and caps from your acorns with a nutcracker (or a hammer, if necessary).
-Acorns can be tough nuts to crack!
+Do not eat the raw acorns yet.

 Warning: All acorns contain bitter and irritating organic substances called tannins, which must be leached out before the nuts can be eaten.
 Tannins can cause nausea and constipation when consumed, but don’t worry—with a little patience and preparation, tannins are easily removed.

 - Start two pots of water boiling.
 Drop the raw, shell-less acorns into one pot and boil until the water is the color of strong tea.

 - Strain the nuts through a colander and drop the strained nuts into the second pot of boiling water.
 Discard the dark water from the first pot, then refill it and bring the water to a boil again.

 - Repeat the process without interruption (do not let the acorns cool) until the water boils clear.
 This may take an hour or more, depending on the variety of acorn.

 - Alternatively, you can soak the raw acorns in cold water to leach the tannins out.
 Change the water when it turns a darker color.
 This process may take several days, depending on how long it takes for all the tannins to leach out of the acorn meat.

 - Spread tannin-free acorns to dry on cookie sheets in a warm place.
 When partially dry, coarse grind a few acorns at a time in a blender.

 - Spread the ground acorns to dry on cookie sheets, then grind again in a blender.